For The Why

 Outcome

-The campaign launched globally as part of a seven-week rollout and contributed to a strong year for consumer subscriptions, with acquisitions up nearly 20% year on year.
+The campaign launched globally as part of a seven-week rollout across multiple markets and channels.

 Impact as a Designer